Table of Contents Show

 Say hi to the brown basilisks: They’re pretty basic except for the red and yellow stripes all along their body.
 They are brown except for a few colors in the olive palette, like their name.
 Brown basilisks are medium-sized but beware of their gigantic tails, which are almost two feet long.

-These fascinating creatures attract explorers of all ages with their charming allure.
-Don’t miss out on the fun at the Costa Rica rainforest, where you can click pictures of this beautiful basilisk.
+These fascinating creatures attract explorers of all ages with their charming allure, where you can click pictures of this beautiful basilisk.

 5. Nearly Six Percent of the World’s Biodiversity

 Costa Rica- the nature wonderland- is home to five percent of the world’s biodiversity.
 With approximately 35,000 insect species, 160 amphibian species, 220 reptile species, 850 bird species, and 205 mammal species, this beautiful land encompasses diverse biological ecosystems.

 There is a lot to explore in these ecosystems, ranging from dangerous wild crocodiles to colorful scarlet macaws.